-To understand the effects of boundary strength on spelling behavior, we examined three pairs of spellings, each of which appeared to be tricky spelling targets, based on informal observations: <able>/<ible>, <ence>/<ance>, and <ment>/<mint>.
-While <ment> lacks a suffixal twin in standard orthography, it competes with a non-standard affixal spelling <mint>.
-We are not aware of any systematic studies of the non-standard spelling <mint>.
-The segmentability of words with the affixes -able/-ible,-ence/-ance, and -ment, however, has been studied in a fair amount of detail.
+To understand the effects of boundary strength on spelling behavior, we examined three pairs of spellings, each of which appeared to be tricky spelling targets, based on informal observations: $\langle able \rangle / \langle ible \rangle$, $\langle ence \rangle / \langle ance \rangle$, and $\langle ment \rangle / \langle mint \rangle$.
+While $\langle ment \rangle$ lacks a suffixal twin in standard orthography, it competes with a non-standard affixal spelling $\langle mint \rangle$.
+We are not aware of any systematic studies of the non-standard spelling.
+The segmentability of words with the affixes -able/-ible, -ence/-ance, and -ment, however, has been studied in a fair amount of detail.

-able/ible
+able/ible.
 Many sources treat <ible> and <able> as two orthographic variants or two allomorphs of one and the same suffix (see e.g. Plag, 2003, 95).
-Bauer, Lieber, and Plag (2013, 307) explicitly label the two items 'allomorphs', on the grounds that they do not appear to differ in meaning.
+Bauer, Lieber, and Plag

+(2013, 307) explicitly label the two items 'allomorphs', on the grounds that they do not appear to differ in meaning.
 And yet, previous research also provides evidence for differences between -ible and -able, summarized in Table 1, which is partly based on Table 14.1 in Bauer et al. (2013, 290ff.).
-It will be observed that -able tends to be associated with stronger morphological boundaries than -ible, in that (1) it attaches to a wider range of bases than -ible, (2) is considered highly productive, and (3) does not typically induce stress shifts or other morphophonological alternations in the bases it combines with (with few exceptions, such as admirable).
+It will be observed that the evidence suggests that -able tends to be associated with stronger morphological boundaries than -ible, in that it attaches to a wider range of bases than -ible, is considered highly productive, and does not typically induce stress shifts or other morphophonological alternations in the bases it combines with (with few exceptions, such as admirable).